tomerfiliba-org/reedsolomon/README.rst

 implementation (reedsolo.py) or either if you compile the Cython extension creedsolo.py (which is about 2x faster than PyPy).
 You can expect encoding rate of several MB/s.

+This library is also thoroughly unit tested so that any encoding/decoding case should be covered.

 .. note::
    The codec is universal, meaning that it can decode any message encoded by another RS encoder as long as you provide the correct parameters.